mahmoodvand/NCBI-GEO-database-scrapper/README.md

-# Single Cell Scraper
+# GEO-NCBI database Scraper

-This tool scrapes single-cell dataset metadata from biomedical databases.
+A lightweight and efficient tool for scraping and organizing single-cell dataset metadata from multiple biomedical databases.
+Designed to support bioinformatics research by providing structured, searchable, and ready-to-use metadata.